UCATLAS/xAODAnaHelpers/docs/HowToDocumentation.rst

     mkvirtualenv xAH

-This will also automatically call ``workon xAH`` for us in the future.
+This will also automatically call ``workon xAH``.
+This is something we will always run in the future to enter the virtual environment.

 .. note::